 When cooked, couscous typically develops a unique golden color, and it has a slightly nutty flavor – yet neutral enough to be served as a side dish along with numerous foods.

-There are many couscous variants available, and each of them has something unique to offer.
+There are many variants available, and each of them has something unique to offer when you compare couscous vs orzo.

 Moroccan couscous is the smallest couscous you will find, and it is the most popular option.
 Israeli couscous, also known as pearl couscous, is much larger, providing more texture, while Lebanese couscous is the size of a pea.